 v].
 Forgive us when we fail you.
 Forgive us when we fail to use the resources of time, talent and tinkle entrusted to us for Kingdom ministry.

 vi].
 Let us not be overcome by the Evil One.
 Let us stand against his attack to frustrate our service to Christ and to draw us away from the Kingdom.

 The Bible tells us that we will receive what we ask, Lk.11:9, Jn.15:7, and yet from experience we know that we don't always get what we ask.
-This was so for Paul with his "thorn in the flesh" and for Jesus at the Garden of Gethsemane.
+This was so for the apostle Paul with his "thorn in the flesh", and also for Jesus at the Garden of Gethsemane.